betterscientificsoftware/bssw.io/CuratedContent/CppCoreGuidelines.md

 with additional supporting sections and material.

-These guidelines are based only on the standard C++ language and standard C++ library, with the addition of a small and simple "GSL: Guildelines support library".
+These guidelines are based only on the standard C++ language and standard C++ library, with the addition of a small and simple "GSL: Guildelines support library".<sup>[CppCoreGuidelinesSupportLibrary]</sup>
 (The latter is needed to codify important idioms that are not directly supported by the C++ standard library.
 The GSL does not represent a significant pieces of software from a function perspective.)